-Established in 2018, the Corcoran Study Collection (CSC) is a part of the broad range of arts initiatives and collections across GW's campuses.
-The collection consists of 830 works of art from the former Corcoran Gallery of Art's collection and serves as a resource for teaching, study, and research by faculty and students at GW.
+Established in 2018, the Corcoran Study Collection is a part of the broad range of arts initiatives and collections across GW's campuses.
+The collection consists of 830 works of art from the former Corcoran Gallery of Art's collection and serves as a resource for teaching, study, and research by faculty, students, and researchers at GW and beyond.

 The Corcoran Gallery of Art was established in 1869 by William Wilson Corcoran (1798-1888) and expanded in 1880 to include the Corcoran College of Art and Design.
 In 2014, the Corcoran transferred the college and gallery building to GW and distributed the works from its collection to museums and institutions in Washington, D.C.
 As a part of the collection distribution, the Trustees of the Corcoran Gallery of Art gifted 830 works to GW.

 In accordance with the Order of the Superior Court of the District of Columbia's 2014 ruling, the collection is also required to publicly display the works and to maintain and preserve the works in accordance with museum and archival practices.

 Over 650 works from the collection are now available to view online through the university’s pilot collections website (go.gwu.edu/collections).

 The Corcoran Study Collection includes 830 works dating from the 17th century to the 21st century:

 - 696 Photographs